AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/intro.md

 This implementation guide contains descriptions of both constraints on FHIR and, where necessary, custom extensions to FHIR, for the purposes of fulfilling the requirements for Australian implementations of diagnostic report.
 These descriptions are defined as a set of FHIR [profiles](http://hl7.org/fhir/r4/profiling.html).

 For implementers interested in exchanging specialist and other diagnostic report as a:
-* document (containing a diagnostic report), the <a href="StructureDefinition-composition-otherdiagreport-1.html">Other Diagnostic Report</a> profile is the starting point.
+* document (containing a diagnostic report), the <a href="StructureDefinition-composition-otherdiagreport-1.html">Other Diagnostic Report</a> profile is the starting point
-* diagnostic report, with content suitable for the My Health Record, the <a href="StructureDefinition-diagnosticreport-otherdiag-mhr-1.html">My Health Record Other Diagnostic Report</a> profile is the starting point.
+* diagnostic report, with content suitable for the My Health Record, the <a href="StructureDefinition-diagnosticreport-otherdiag-mhr-1.html">My Health Record Other Diagnostic Report</a> profile is the starting point
-* diagnostic report, with atomic data, the <a href="StructureDefinition-diagnosticreport-otherdiag-atomic-1.html">Atomic Other Diagnostic Report</a> profile is the starting point.
+* diagnostic report, with atomic data, the <a href="StructureDefinition-diagnosticreport-otherdiag-atomic-1.html">Atomic Other Diagnostic Report</a> profile is the starting point

 ## Editorial note